 Many brides choose to simply use their wedding bouquet during the bouquet toss, but if you're planning on preserving your flowers, you may want another option.
 This could be a simple and scaled-down version of your bridal flowers.

-Use a bridesmaid's flowers for the bouquet toss if you're saving yours for preservation, that way you don't have to spend on an extra one.
+Use a bridesmaid's flowers for the bouquet toss if you're saving yours for preservation, that way you don't have to spend money on an extra one.

 Flower Girl's Bouquet (Or Basket of Petals, Floral Crown, or Pomander)